 So if you are an academic achiever who wants to get ahead of your grade/age level, or are someone who is falling behind academically and need to slow down from your grade/age level, an online high school experience might be the right fit for you.

-There are an endless variety of reasons why taking classes and studying from home may be preferable to taking classes at a physical school.
+There are endless reasons why taking classes and studying from home may be preferable to taking classes at a physical school.
 For these people, taking classes online is the perfect way to stay in school without being beholden to attending school physically.

 Perhaps you have a family that frequently moves and so cannot stay in one place for long enough to attend a physical school.
 Perhaps you are someone who doesn't have easy access to a physical school or feels that nearby schools are unsuitable for whatever reason.
 Or perhaps you are someone with a chronic medical condition or someone who needs to be otherwise home bound.

-Whatever the reason you may find taking classes from home is more suitable than taking classes outside the home, online high schools can provide the accommodation and adaptability that so many students need to complete their studies
+In these life situations and many others, online high schools can provide the accommodation and adaptability that so many students need to complete their studies.

-An Option for Teenagers or Adults Who Never Finished High School
+Option for People Who Never Finished High School

 On average, people who receive a high school diploma earn more than those who receive a GED.
-So, if you're someone who never attended or completed high school for any reason, you might think about earning an official diploma rather than testing out for your GED.
+If you're someone who never attended or completed high school for any reason, you might think about earning an official diploma rather than testing out for your GED.

 Courtney scored in the 99th percentile on the SAT in high school and went on to graduate from Stanford University with a degree in Cultural and Social Anthropology.
 She is passionate about bringing education and the tools to succeed to students from all backgrounds and walks of life, as she believes open education is one of the great societal equalizers.
 She has years of tutoring experience and writes creative works in her free time.